Morrizzzzz/python-ecology-lesson/episodes/00-before-we-start.md

 ## What is Python?

 Python is a general purpose programming language that supports rapid development of data analytics applications.
+In addition Python is the most widely used programming language in the Geospatial domain.
 The word "Python" is used to refer to both, the programming language and the tool that executes the scripts written in Python language.

 Its main advantages are: